-I don't know any African company which supplies the inputs that we would need.
+Sourcing inputs from Africa?
+For us, this is the future.
+Yet to date, we have no knowledge about fabrics supplied by African countries.
+I don't know any African company which supplies the inputs that we need.

 We need information on the available offer in African countries.
-There should be more African suppliers participating in our national trade fairs, but also those in Europe.
+There should be more African suppliers participating not only in our trade fairs, but also those in Europe.
+Shipping inputs from Africa is as expensive as shipping inputs from China.
+Yet the price of inputs is lower in